 Pad your account: Digit connects to your bank account, analyzes your spending and income, and then transfers small amounts of money you won’t need or even notice (usually between $5 and $50) to a Digit account.
 Insider tip: If you often carry a low balance in your checking account, this might not be the mobile app for you.
 “An untimely withdrawal—even a small one—could overdraw your checking account, triggering overdraft fees,” Bell warns.
 Digit reimburses overdraft fees up to two times, but dealing with the hassle—and additional overdraft fees from other purchases made that day—might not be worth it.

 Grow your portfolio: In most cases, investing via a mobile app is as secure as investing on your personal computer, Bell says, and by bypassing a pro, you’ll save yourself broker’s fees.
 “While it’s not going to give you everything a competent, conscientious financial advisor will give you, automated investing is a good way to start building up a portfolio because it’s really cheap and easy to get started,” Bell says.
 Try Betterment, a highly regarded online financial advisor that uses software to automate investment tasks for individual, IRA, Roth IRA and rollover 401(k) accounts.

-Get the most out of your insurance: GEICO Mobile is one of the most highly rated insurance apps out there; it lets you pay bills, chat with an agent, update your policy, view your ID card and report a claim on the spot.
+Get the most out of your insurance: GEICO Mobile is one of the most highly rated insurance apps out there; it lets you pay bills, update your policy, view your ID card and report a claim on the spot.
 “Having a financial services providers’ app is usually a good idea if it’s an account or service you use a lot,” Bell says.

 Download GEICO’s award-winning mobile app to find the cheapest gas and available parking spots in your area.